 Professor Stigler is an expert on the history of statistics, particularly the development of statistical methods in the natural and social sciences.

-Lin Chen, Associate Professor in Public Health Sciences
+Lin Chen, Associate Professor of Biostatistics, Department of Public Health Sciences.

 Professor Chen works on developing statistical methods for high-dimensional genomics data and exploring the theory behind them.
 She is an expert on multivariate analysis in genetic association studies, methods for complex missing data in proteomics studies, and methods for integrative genomics.